LoRA – low rank adaptation of large language models

 Implementation of LoRA in transformerslink image 33

-These layers have a size $d_{model} \times d_{model}$, where $d_{model}$ is the embedding dimension of the model.
+These layers have a size of dmodel × dmodel, where dmodel is the model's embedding dimension.

-Range size rlink image 34
+Size of range rlink image 34

-In order to have these benefits, the size of the range $r$ have to be smaller than the size of the linear layers.
-Since we have said that they only implemented it in the linear layers of attention, which have a size $d_{model} \times d_{model}$, the rank size $r$ has to be smaller than $d_{model}$.
+To be able to have these benefits, the size of the range r has to be smaller than the size of the linear layers.
+As we mentioned that they only implemented it in the attention linear layers, which have a size of dmodel × dmodel, the size of the range r has to be smaller than dmodel.

 Initialization of matrices A and Blink image 35

-$$ \Delta W = A \cdot B = 0 $$
+\Delta W = A · B = 0

-Influence of LoRA through the parameter $alpha$link image 36
+Influence of LoRA through the parameter $\alpha$link image 36

-$$ W = W + \alpha \Delta W = W + \alpha A \cdot B $$
+W = W + α \Delta W = W + α A · B

 Advantages of LoRAlink image 37